BalkrishanSingh/ToDoList/README.md

 # ToDoList
-A Simple ToDoLIst With C.R.U.D Operations with a mysql Database locally.
+A Simple Flask ToDoLIst With C.R.U.D Operations with a mysql Database.